tshmak/lassosum/README.md

 ### Tutorial

-We advise the use of the packages `data.table` to import summary statistics text files and `fdrtool` to compute the shrunken estimations of the correlations.
+We advise the use of the packages `data.table` to import summary statistics text files.

 In the following tutorial we make use of two dummy datasets, which can be downloaded from this repository.
 You can download the repository via